Bishop, California: History and heritage

-The City of Bishop was named for one of the first European settlers in the area, Samuel A. Bishop.
+The city of Bishop was named for one of the first European settlers in the area, Samuel A. Bishop.
 Owens Lake was named for Richard Owens, a member of John C. Fremont's 1845 exploration party which included Kit Carson and Ed Kern.
 Later the entire valley became known as The Owens Valley (see First Settlers below).
 The Paiute Indians called Owens Lake by the name of "Pacheta" and the Owens River "Wakopee."
 Geographically, Inyo County is today the second largest county in California with a population of slightly over 18,000 residents.
-The county is so big that several eastern states put together would fit neatly within its boundaries.
+The county is so large that several eastern states put together would fit neatly within its boundaries.
 Inyo County contains both the highest and lowest points in the contiguous United States; Mt.
 Whitney, 14,496 ft above sea level, and Badwater in Death Valley, 282 ft below sea level.
 The "Inyo" in Inyo County is commonly believed to be a Paiute word meaning "dwelling place of the great spirit," although some scholars are now convinced that it is a mistranslation of the word Indio, which is Spanish for Indian.
 It is possible that the Paiute were trying to explain to the earliest English speaking settlers in the Owens Valley that this was their land by using a form of "Indio" they had learned from other Indian tribes, who in turn, had learned it from the Spanish or Mexicans, not realizing that not all Europeans spoke the same language.
 Thus Inyo may actually mean "Indian Land."